realadammatthew/humbleberger/src/copy/why-some-jews-believe.md

-# Why Do Some Jewish People Believe in Yeshua Today?
+# Why Do Some Jewish People Believe In Yeshua Today?

 ## The Messiah’s Call Completes the Jewish Story